RonaldoBaker/AMLS_24_25_SN21017203/README.md

 ```

 ## Dataset
+The dataset used in this project was taken from the [MedMNIST dataset collection](https://zenodo.org/records/10519652)

+For Task A, `breastmnist.npz` is used, which contains 28x28 pixel images.
+For Task B, `bloodmnist.npz` is used, which contains 28x28 pixel images.

+These two files **MUST** be loaded into the [Datasets](Datasets/) folder before running [main.py](main.py).

 ## Usage
 The project can be run in various ways.
 You can choose to run individual tasks or both tasks at once.
 Each task can be run in either `train` or `test` mode. `Train` mode means the CNN specifically will train **and** test. `Test` mode means the saved model in the respective file will be loaded and only evaluated on the test set.